Adult Activities & Education

 Nonresident: $45

-In what could be the most enlightening webinar you've ever taken, our instructor and professional voice coach will show you how you can actually begin using your speaking voice for commercials, films, videos, and more.
-In this introductory class, you will learn about a unique, outside the box way to break into this creative, fulfilling and potentially lucrative industry.
-This class will be presented via Zoom; you will receive a link 24 hours prior to class.
+In what could be the most enlightening webinar you’ve ever taken, our instructor and professional voice coach will show you how you can actually begin using your speaking voice for commercials, films, videos, and more.
+Most people go about it the wrong way.
+In this introductory class, you will learn about a unique, outside the box way to break into this creative, fulfilling, and potentially lucrative industry.
+Voice-overs can be managed on your own terms, on your own turf, in your own time, and with minimal overhead!

 Home Improvement